INL/chaining-search/README.md

  ```
  run.bat
  ```
  * A browser window will open.
-Now, click `Sandbox.ipynb`.
+Now, click `Sandbox.ipynb` or `Examples.ipynb`.
 The first time you use it, pick the kernel `env` from menu `Kernel > Change kernel > env`.

 ## Using Chaining Search
 * `Examples.ipynb` gives a number of case studies of accessing and chaining together lexica, corpora and treebanks.
 Use `Sandbox.ipynb` to start chaining yourself.
+The `contrib` folder contains a number of more specific case studies.
  * For a tutorial, refer to our [Quickstart](Quickstart.pdf).
- * Reference of our library *chaininglib*, described in the documentation ([local](doc/_build/html/index.html) or [online](https://chaining-search.readthedocs.io/en/latest/)).
+ * Reference of our library *chaininglib*, described in the documentation ([online](https://chaining-search.readthedocs.io/en/latest/) or [local (not for Azure cloud instance](doc/_build/html/index.html)).

 ## Trouble?
 If you encounter any bugs or errors, please let us know via our [GitHub issue tracker](https://github.com/INL/chaining-search/issues) or send an e-mail to servicedesk@ivdnt.org.